vmleon/mysql-dataintegrator-datascience-workshop/lab0/README.md

 - **Username** is the email address that you used for registration.

-- **Password**, you will be prompted to set a new one, more memorable password.
+- **Password**, you will be prompted to set a new, more memorable password.

 After click **Sign in**.